mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 - To rename columns: `.withColumnRenamed("ExistingColName", "NewColName")`

 - creating a dataframe: `createDataFrame(data, schema=None, samplingRatio=None, verifySchema=True)`
-  - most examples are just an array of tuples that create the "rows"
+  - most examples are just an array/pythonlist of tuples that create the "rows"
+  - b is a dataframe created from a python list, then you specify the schema type
 ```
 spark.createDataFrame([("red",), ("blue",), ("green",)], ["color"]).show()
 spark.createDataFrame([("red",1), ("blue",2), ("green",3)], ["color","age"]).show()